MstrZhang/system-design/concepts.md

 - can be more difficult to implement
 - may incur an extra load on the cache if all keys are refreshed at the same time

+### cache eviction policies

+a **cache eviction policy** is a strategy to decide which elements to remove first from a cache and manage hot data in a cache

+**first-in-first-out (FIFO)**: remove the element that was first added to the cache

+pros:

+- easy to implement (using a queue)
+- does not need to modify cache data at all
+  - does not care about timestamp; solely evicts based on entry order
+- very predictable and no starvation
+  - items will eventually be replaced even if they are infrequently used

+cons:

+- unfairness
+  - treats all cache elements equally so it may evict cache elements that are of high use
+  - doesn't consider elements that may be needed to be used again in the future

+**most recently used (MRU)**: remove the most recently accessed item from the cache first

+idea:

+- if you've just seen an item, it's a good indicator that you're unlikely to see the same thing again soon
+- analogy:
+  - imagine you are at a bus stop watching buses
+  - you see the #36 bus come to the stop, pick up passengers and leave
+  - it is likely that you will not see the #36 bus soon in contrast to other buses that will stop there

+cons:

+- quite inefficient if elements tend to stay frequently accessed over time (e.g. a top hits list)
+- less data efficient than some other caching policies
+  - needs to store a timestamp

+**least frequently used (LFU)**: remove the item that has the lowest number of accesses first

+pros:

+- more data efficient compared to MRU
+  - stores only a counter and not an entire timestamp

+cons:

+- can lead to stale data if item is initially frequently used and then usage drops off

+**least recently used (LRU)**: remove the item that was accessed last from the cache

+pros:

+- this is similar to FIFO but takes into account timestamp
+  - FIFO solely accounts for entry order whereas LRU takes into account usage statistics (i.e. timestamp)
+- uses memory more efficiently
+  - replaces elements that haven't been used for a long time
+  - pages that are rarely used or not important are more likely to be swapped out
+- relatively simple to implement
+  - decent balance between complexity and performance

+cons:

+- requires cache updating
+  - after a cache hit, the element needs to be updated with a new timestamp
+- performs poorly in some cases:
+  - example:
+    - some elements are accessed occasionally but consistently
+    - some elements are accessed very frequently for a short period and then never again
+      - this data can become stale

 ### cache tools

 - redis